jayjay1424/my-portfolio/README.md

   # Portfolio

   This is a code bundle for Portfolio.
-The original project is available at https://www.figma.com/design/ukLeucGXFGEQZl2ksxd8MG/Portfolio.

   ## Running the code